MicrosoftDocs/msix-docs/msix-src/psf/psf-current-working-directory.md

 ## Investigation

-Windows Apps will redirect specific directories that are related to the application to the Windows App container folder.
+Windows apps will redirect specific directories that are related to the application to the `C:\Program Files\WindowsApps` folder.
 If an application creates a subfolder (`C:\Program Files\Vendor\subfolder`) as part of the installation, and later calls this subfolder, it will fail to find the directory as it does not exist.

-Using the Package Support Framework (PSF), enhancements can be made to the Windows App package to resolve this issue.
+Using the Package Support Framework (PSF), enhancements can be made to the Windows app package to resolve this issue.
 First, we must identify the failure, and directory paths that are being requested by the app.

-#### Capture the Windows App Failure
+#### Capture the Windows app failure

 Filtering the results is an optional step, that will make viewing application related failures easier.
 To do this, we will create two filter rules.
 The first an include filter for the application process name, and the second is an inclusion of any results that are not successful.